w7sst/MorseRunner/README.md

 ### Roadmap - Now, Next, and Future

-#### Now - Spring 2024 (Apr-Jun)
+#### Now - Fall 2024 (Oct-Dec '24)
 Projects we are currently working on...

-- [ ] **GUI Enhancement Discussions** - The team will evaluate the GUI for ergonomic enhancements.
+- [ ] **GUI Enhancement (v1.90)** - Jim, K6OK, will continue leading our efforts to develop a new Morse Runner GUI.
-Perhaps build a prototype to collect useability feedback from project advocates and users.
+We are hoping to release the new GUI as version 1.90 sometime late this year or early next year.
+If you are interesting in helping and providing early feedback, please join our github Community and let us know.
+We are always looking for additional project advocates, developers, testers and users.
+Developer skills are not required; only an interest in improving Morse Runner Community Edition.

+- [ ] **Resolve 100-person limit on groups.io** -
+Groups.io has a 100-person limit in their free-plan.
+When we launched MRCE, we formed a user-group on Groups.io.
+This group grew to 100 user limit by February 2024.
+We plan to start a discussion in our GitHub Discussions area to explore ideas to resolve this issue.
+Stay tuned for an announcement on both GitHub and groups.io.

+- [ ] **Focus on Quality** - Address important quality issues as they are reported.

+#### Next - 1st half 2025
+Projects that we'll work on next (as time permits)...

 - [ ] **Redefine our strategy moving forward** - Originally, we had hoped additional developers would step forward and join our coding efforts.
 We currently have a core group of advocates that are providing awesome project direction and insight and we appreciate their involvement and efforts.